 BitShares designs permissions around people rather than cryptography, making it easy to use.
 Every account can be controlled by any weighted combination of other account signatures and private keys.
 This creates a hierarchical structure that reflects how permissions are organized in real life, and makes multi-user control over account authority easier than ever.
-Multi-user control is the single biggest contributor to security, and, when used properly, it can virtually eliminate the risk of theft due to hacking.
+Multi-user control is the single biggest contributor to security, and when used properly, can virtually eliminate the risk of theft due to hacking.

 The ability to require multiple digital signatures for sensitive operations on the blockchain is integral to the security of the platform.
 While a single secret key may be compromised, multiple keys distributed over multiple locations adds redundant protections, providing a far more secure experience.